 Cooling your home with ceiling fans will allow you to raise your thermostat four degrees.
 This can help lower your electricity bills without sacrificing overall comfort.

 - Cook Outside

-On warmer spring days, keep the heat out of your home by using an outdoor grill
+On warmer summer days, keep the heat out of your home by using an outdoor grill

 instead of indoor ovens.

 - Use Fans to Remove Heat and Humidity

 When you shower or take a bath, use the bathroom fan to remove the heat and humidity from your home.
 Your laundry room might also benefit from spot ventilation.
 Make sure bathroom and kitchen fans are vented to the outside (not just to the attic).

 - Setting Your Thermostat While Home

 Avoid setting your thermostat at a colder setting than normal when you turn on your air conditioner.
 It will not cool your home any faster and could result in excessive cooling and unnecessary expense.